 Although household amenities and livelihood indices explained a limited amount of the aggregate biodiversity at each level, we consistently find that poorer households make more use of regional biodiversity.
 Holding constant the biodiversity in ecosystems and fishing effort, poorer households both catch and consume more species: for every 1 unit increase in a household amenities index, households catch and consume 1.5 fewer species (Supplementary Table).
 Natural resources may serve as a ‘safety net’ for vulnerable households (37-39), and this finding suggests that biodiversity could be of particular value for poor households, even if the relationship is driven not by a preference for a biodiverse harvest but that poorer households use more indiscriminate fishing methods.
 The biodiversity of aquatic foods may thus simultaneously underpin the supply of a nutrient dense portfolio of diverse aquatic species for the poorest households around Cambodia’s rice field fisheries.

-Our analyses examine a unique dataset to demonstrate the ways biodiversity filters from ecosystems to household uses, but these analyses have some limitations.
+Our analyses harnesses a unique and integrated social-ecological dataset to examine how biodiversity filters from ecosystems to household uses, but these analyses have some limitations.
 First, we use Community Fish Refuges to represent ecological biodiversity, but these are managed protected areas and may not be fully representative of the diverse array of species that households access from a wider range of regional ecosystems.
 Second, the harvest of aquatic foods could affect biodiversity within regional ecosystems, and we are not able to disentangle these complex feedbacks which likely play a role in this system.
 Third, our analyses are aggregated across seasons, but the Tonlé Sap exhibits strong seasonality, creating a compelling research need to understand whether patters of biodiversity use will change with ongoing shifts in floodpulse and climate (40, 41).
 Fourth, fish processing is common in Cambodia (42), but our data does not capture the ultimate fate of these products as consumed or sold, precluding their inclusion in our analysis.
 Finally, the households sampled within this study owned rice fields; this inclusion criteria limits generalizability about our findings to poorer households within these communities, notably landless households, and more broadly to those reliant directly on the Tonle Sap or Mekong Rivers.

 Conclusion

 Natural resource dependent households rely on surrounding biodiversity for their food and income.
-Explicating the ways households use biodiversity is critical to appreciating the true value of diverse ecosystems, the myriad roles biodiversity plays for people, and how food systems will shift if species richness declines.
+Explicating the ways households use biodiversity is critical to appreciating the true value of diverse ecosystems, the myriad roles biodiversity plays for people, and how food systems will shift in the face of the global biodiversity crises.
 The rich aquatic biodiversity of the Mekong basin faces myriad threats and has a highly dependent population of resource users (43).
 While our analyses focus on a single setting, the natural resource dependence is mirrored in small-scale fishing communities around the world and paralleled in a range of wild food environments (forest use, wild meat harvest).

 Within data-limited systems like Cambodia’s rice field fisheries, market or landing data are often used to stand in for the biodiversity of fish in the system and their use by households.
 Yet our findings suggest that many consumed species are rarely—if ever—sold by households.
 Consumed species also tend to be smaller and more nutritious than those that are sold, potentially rendering invisible the extent of biodiversity used and thereby the true contribution fisheries make to households’ food security and nutrition.